 Section 6.12 Resignations.
 Any director of the Association may resign at any time by giving written notice to the President or the Secretary of the association.
 Such resignation shall take effect at the date of the receipt of such notice or at any later time specified therein and, unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.

 Section 6.13 Executive Committee.
-There shall be an Executive Committee of the Board of Directors which shall be made up of the officers (President, First Vice President, Second Vice President, Secretary, Treasurer) of the association and the two (2) previous Past Presidents, with the President serving as Chairman.
+There shall be an Executive Committee of the Board of Directors which shall be made up of the officers (President, First Vice President, Second Vice President, Secretary, Treasurer) of the association and the two (2) previous Past Presidents, with the President serving as Chair.
 The Executive Committee shall have and exercise the full authority of the Board of Directors in the management of the association when the Board of Directors is not in session.
 The Executive Committee shall act only in the intervals between meetings of the Board of Directors, and shall be subject at all times to the control and direction of the Board.

 A minimum of four (4) voting members of the Executive Committee shall constitute a quorum; the acts of a majority of those members present at a meeting at which a quorum is present shall constitute the acts of the Executive Committee.
 When The Treasurer-elect office is filled, the Treasurer-Elect shall serve on the Executive Committee without the right to vote.
 All actions taken by the Executive Committee must be reviewed and approved by the Board at the next duly convened meeting of the Board.